PDang176/Chess/README.md

 **Special Rules:**
 - Castling
-  + Requirements
+  - Requirements
-    x If the rook the king wants to castle to has not moved x If the king has not moved
+    - If the rook the king wants to castle to has not moved
+    - If the king has not moved
-  + If the requirements have been met the king can move two steps towards the rook and put the rook directly next to the king on the opposite side
+  - If the requirements have been met the king can move two steps towards the rook and put the rook directly next to the king on the opposite side
 - En Passant
-  + Requirements
+  - Requirements
-    x Turn directly after an enemy pawn double stepped x Player's pawn able to capture enemy pawn as if it had single stepped instead
+    - Turn directly after an enemy pawn double stepped
+    - Player's pawn able to capture enemy pawn as if it had single stepped instead
-  + If the requirements have been met the pawn can move as if the enemy pawn single stepped and capture it
+  - If the requirements have been met the pawn can move as if the enemy pawn single stepped and capture it